-We have experience in developing, financing and building solar power systems including two utility scale solar projects to date in the U.S., totaling 91 MW-DC, as well as building 9 utility and large industrial solar projects in Australia totaling 386 MW-DC.
+We have experience in developing, financing and building solar power systems including two utility scale solar projects to date in the U.S., totaling 91 MW-DC, as well as building 10 utility and large industrial solar projects in Australia totaling 684 MW-DC.
 We also acquired, operated and sold 84 operating distributed generation solar systems in Australia.
-However, we have limited experience and track record in combining this experience to then develop and offer a complete SES solution with electric vehicles, renewable microgrids, battery recycling and reuse and we are still in the process of building such capabilities in our team.
-As of 30 June 2021, we had completed a feasibility study for only one SES project in the United Kingdom.
+However, we have limited experience and track record in combining this experience to develop and offer a complete SES solution with electric vehicles, renewable microgrids, battery recycling and reuse and we are still in the process of developing such capabilities.
+As of June 30, 2022, we had completed a feasibility study for one SES project in the United Kingdom.

-Should we fail to appropriately scale up the SES business segment, we may incur operating losses that reduce our cashflows and have a material adverse effect on our financial condition.
+Should we fail to appropriately scale up the SES business segment, we may incur operating losses that reduce our cash flows and have a material adverse effect on our financial condition.